AvtsVivek/Rss-Hidden-Facts/src/RullsDataBase_InternalSecurity/ReadMe.md

 4. Try applying some filter using drop downs, you should see some table data being populated below it.
 Sometimes no data may show up, may be due to no data present for that filtration.

 5. I am not sure; the filtration is working 100% correctly.
-But any most of the time it showing some data.
+But most of the time it showing some data.

-6. In the last column of the you should see references.
+6. In the last column you should see references.
 Try copying some of the urls there and paste it in a browser to ensure they are not broken.

 7. Take some time and study this data.
 Again, on a computer not from a mobile.